lauurnce/feedy/tests/README.md

 Storage tests use an autouse `isolated_db` fixture that monkeypatches `storage.DB_PATH` to a `tmp_path`, so no test touches a real database.

+## No network

+The suite runs fully offline.
+Source tests stub the transport rather than fetching, which keeps runs fast and deterministic.